Brown Crazy Ant

 Species Info General

-Other common names include: (none
+Other common names include: n/a

 This species is one of four widespread ants in Hawaiʻi that share the common name adjective “crazy”, the others being Yellow Crazy Ant, Longhorn Crazy Ant and the aforementioned Robust Crazy Ant.
 This unofficial term in an ant’s common name refers to its habit of moving around in a speedy, erratic manner.